Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Leveraging Presidential Data in the Gender Application

 where all coefficient estimates refer to the same corresponding estimates in Equation~\eqref{eq:modified_hiernet} and $K = 2$ refers to levels \textit{male} and \textit{female}.
 Lastly, when running the CRT we similarly enforce the constraints in Equation~\eqref{eq:constraints} (along with the constraints on the respondent characteristics) by fitting the Lasso logistic regression on the appended $D^{c}$ data matrix.

-Table~\ref{tab:lasso_presidential} shows the resulting $p$-value for each variable in $(Z,V)$.
+Table~\ref{tab:lasso_presidential} shows the resulting $p$-value for each variable in $(\bZ,\bV)$.
 Many of the variables have $p$-values lower than 0.1.
-The variables such as ``position on immigrants'', ``position on abortion'', ``position on government deficit'', and ``position on national security'', are all related to the disparate views Democratic and Republican candidates may have.
+The variables such as ``position on immigrants'', ``position on abortion'', ``position on government deficit'', and ``position on national security'', are all related to the disparate views Democratic and Republican candidates may have, in line with ``party affiliation'' being the most significant.
 Even among the respondent characteristics, the respondent's political ideology, a measure of how conservative or liberal the respondent is, is the most significant variable.
-We conduct a robustness analysis by repeating the analysis of Section~\ref{subsection:gender_results} but using the second most significant variable --- the ``position on abortion'' factor to interact and include as the additional main effect in HierNet.
-The resulting $p$-value is 0.055.
+We conduct a robustness analysis by repeating the analysis of Section~\ref{subsection:gender_results} but using the second most significant variable, the ``position on abortion'' factor, to interact and include as the additional main effect in HierNet, though we note that ``position on abortion'' is quite a bit less significant than ``party affiliation'' with more than four times as large a $p$-value.
+The resulting $p$-value is 0.078.
 Although this is not as significant as the main analysis, it still provides suggestive evidence that gender plays a role in voting for Congressional candidates.